 She also sent a copy of the artwork (Below) described in a Kane County Cronicle News Article covering the show.

-The artwork (above) is by Mr. Greg Grooms. l the title is "Everytime I use...
+The artwork (above) is by Mr. Greg Grooms.
+The title is "Everytime I use...
 I break out in handcuffs!".

 More Information is provided in addictionandart.org shows web page HERE(11/8/2012)